 The Worst Symptoms of a Crohn's or UC Flare

-Sahara also mentioned fatigue, saying "Fatigue.
+Sahara also mentioned fatigue, saying, "Fatigue.
 There's pain relief for pain.
-Options to manage the constant toilet trips – working from home / bulking meds, change in diet.
+Options to manage the constant toilet trips – working from home, bulking meds, changing your diet.
 A multitude of sore bottom relief options.
-Joint inflammation, rest.
 But the fatigue, it's always just something I cannot fight."

 Kelly shared how hard it is to get a restful night of sleep with all the pain.
-She said, "The exhaustion of moving your bowels so many times a day, the awful pain in your joints, the inability to find a restful night sleep because of pain and urgency is something that takes hours and hours of what could be decompressing and healing rest."
+She said, "The exhaustion of moving your bowels so many times a day, the awful pain in your joints, and the inability to find a restful night's sleep because of pain and urgency take away hours and hours of what could be decompressing and healing rest."

-Amanda painted a picture of how horrible the abdominal pain during a flare is.
-As she stated, "Pain.
+Amanda painted a picture of the horrible abdominal pain she feels during a flare.
+She stated, "Pain.
 Earth-shattering, mind-numbing pain.
 Even when I am not running to the bathroom or having frequent diarrhea, I experience a significant amount of abdominal pain during a flare-up.
 Pain that sometimes requires pain medication just for me to be able to breathe deeply.
 Pain that sometimes requires IV pain medication just for me to be able to breathe without crying.
 Pain that is nearly impossible to explain to anyone who has not experienced it."

-Natalie also discussed abdominal pain.
+Natalie also described abdominal pain.
 She said, "The worst symptom I experience during a flare-up is the gnawing/stabbing abdominal pain that lasts for hours upon hours.
-The type of pain that causes you to vomit and even black out at times.
+The type of pain that causes you to vomit and even blackout at times.
 When I'm in the middle of a bad flare that requires a trip to the ER, I often can't even walk on my own because the pain in my stomach is so intense."